Get your own free workspace

 • Tripods are good to have if you will have the luxury of setting up a shot.

 • A Monopod is helpful if you intend to walk around but have really shaky hands.
+DragonCon banned selfie sticks and monopods in 2015, but they are not draconian (heh) about enforcing the rule if you are polite and careful with the use of it.

 • A flashgun, if your camera can support one, will be helpful.
 D*C can be dark and a properly powerful flash will make a huge difference in your photos.
+NOTE!: only in certain areas.
+For medical reasons, many areas of DragonCon are NO FLASH PHOTOGRAPHY zones.

 • If you have a google+ account [http://plus.google.com], photos you take with your cellphone will instant upload for later sharing.

-• eReader - If you're not going to be social with your fellow line-waiters, this is a handy way to kill time while waiting in line for an event.
+• eReader or tablet - If you're not going to be social with your fellow line-waiters, this is a handy way to kill time while waiting in line for an event.
 Don't forget the charger.

 • Surge Protector for chargers, medical devices, etc.